Human Resources Management, MS

 - New York Life Insurance Company

 - NYC Health + Hospitals

 - Warner Music Group

-employment of human resources managers is expected to grow 6% from 2019–2029, faster than average for all occupations (Source: US Bureau of Labor Statistics)
+employment of human resources managers is expected to grow 9% from 2020–2030.
+(Source: US Bureau of Labor Statistics)